Human Rights Watch: Comparison with Amnesty International

 Human Rights Watch and Amnesty International are both international non-governmental organizations headquartered in the North Atlantic Anglosphere that report on global human rights violations.
 The major differences lie in the groups' structures and methods for promoting change.

 Amnesty International is a mass-membership organization.
 Mobilization of those members is the organization's central advocacy tool.
-Human Rights Watch's main products are its crisis-directed research and lengthy reports, whereas Amnesty International lobbies and writes detailed reports but also focuses on mass letter-writing campaigns, adopting individuals as "prisoners of conscience" and lobbying for their release.
+Human Rights Watch's main products are its crisis-driven research and lengthy reports, whereas Amnesty International lobbies and writes detailed reports, and also focuses on mass letter-writing campaigns, adopting individuals as "prisoners of conscience" and lobbying for their release.
 HRW openly lobbies for specific actions for other governments to take against human rights offenders, including naming specific individuals for arrest, or sanctions to be levied against certain countries, such as calling for punitive sanctions against the top leaders in Sudan who oversaw a killing campaign in Darfur.
 The group also called for human rights activists who had been detained in Sudan to be released.

-HRW's documentations of human rights abuses often include extensive analyses of conflicts' political and historical backgrounds, some of which have been published in academic journals.
-AI's reports, on the other hand, tend to contain less analysis, instead focusing on specific abuses of rights.
+HRW's documentation of human rights abuses often includes extensive analyses of conflicts' political and historical backgrounds, some of which have been published in academic journals.
+AI's reports, on the other hand, tend to contain less analysis and instead focus on specific rights abuses.

 In 2010, Jonathan Foreman wrote that HRW had "all but eclipsed" Amnesty International.
 According to Foreman, instead of being supported by a mass membership, as AI is, HRW depends on wealthy donors who like to see the organization's reports make headlines.
 For this reason, according to Foreman, it may be that organizations like HRW "concentrate too much on places that the media already cares about," especially Israel.

 Funding

-In 2023, HRW had revenue of $94.2 million.

 In 2010, financier George Soros of the Open Society Foundations announced his intention to grant $100 million to HRW over ten years to help it expand its efforts internationally.
 The donation, the largest in HRW's history, increased its operating staff of 300 by 120 people.

 In 2020, HRW's board of directors discovered that HRW accepted a $470,000 donation from Saudi real estate magnate Mohamed Bin Issa Al Jaber, owner of a company HRW "had previously identified as complicit in labor rights abuse", under the condition that the donation not be used to support LGBT advocacy in the Middle East and North Africa.
 After The Intercept reported the donation, it was returned, and HRW issued a statement that accepting it was "deeply regrettable".

+In 2025, HRW had total assets of $216.7 million.